The Nystr\"om method for convex loss functions: Empirical risk minimization

-Minimizing~\eqref{perm} can be solved in many ways and we provide some basic considerations.
-If $\X$ is finite dimensional, iteratively via gradient methods can be used.
-For example, the subgradient method [\cite{boyd2004convex}] applied to~\eqref{perm} is given, for some suitable $w_0$ and step-size sequence $(\eta_t)_t$, by
+Problem~\eqref{perm} can be solved in many ways and we provide below some basic considerations.
+If $\X$ is finite dimensional, gradient methods can be used.
+For example, the subgradient method \citep{boyd2004convex} applied to~\eqref{perm} gives, for some suitable $w_0$ and step-size sequence $(\eta_t)_t$,